arramac/ArramacScratch/query.md

 -	Comparison across types results in Undefined.
 -	Comparison between two objects or two arrays results in Undefined.

-If the result of the scalar expression in the filter is Undefined, the corresponding document would not be included in the result, since Undefined doesn’t logically equate to “true”.
+If the result of the scalar expression in the filter is Undefined, the corresponding document would not be included in the result, since Undefined doesn’t logically equate to "true".

 ##Logical (AND, OR and NOT) operators
 These operate on Boolean values.
 The logical truth tables for these operators are as shown below.